eduardogr/esxi-scripts/README.md

 # Future improvements

+- [ ] Adding development environment to this repository in order to run scripts and test them
 - [ ] Adding *.iso image to a virtual machine.
 - [ ] Delete multiple virtual machines.
 - [ ] Adding network card to a virtual machine.